rwinkhart/libmutton/wiki/developers.md

 libmutton was designed to be usable as a library for building other compatible password managers off of.
 [MUTN](https://github.com/rwinkhart/MUTN) is the official reference CLI password manager, however libmutton can be implemented in many other unique ways.

+## Dependency Replacements (IMPORTANT)
+In libmutton's `go.mod`, you'll see dependency replacements for `golang.org/x/sys` and `github.com/Microsoft/go-winio`.
+Full support for Windows and FreeBSD requires these patched modules, so be sure to maintain these same replacements in your client's `go.mod`!

 ## Build Tags
 Custom build tags can (and sometimes must) be used to achieve desired results.